arkworks-rs/poly-commit/src/README.md

 Polynomial commitment based on the Kate-Zaverucha-Goldberg construction, with degree enforcement and batching taken from Sonic (more precisely, their counterparts in AuroraLight that avoid negative G1 powers).
 The (optional) hiding property of the commitment scheme follows the approach described in Marlin.

-The construction is described in the following paper.
+The construction is described in the following papers.

 [sonic]: https://ia.cr/2019/099
 [aurora-light]: https://ia.cr/2019/601